Acupuncture has been used for thousands of years to relieve pains, treat diseases, promote healing, enhance relaxation and support well-being.

 Acupuncture can help people with a broad range of diseases and ailments, such as:

-- Musculoskeletal pains, including back pains, sciatica, sport injury pains, joint pains (osteoarthritis) and facial pain
+- lower back pain, sciatica, neck pain, sports injury pains, joint pains (arthritis) and neuropathy pains

 - Post-surgery rehabilitation